EC0GAME/PL-0-Compiler/README.md

 procTest2 - test for lack of semicolon after proc declaration procTest3 - test for using procedure in assignment

+error#.txt - test for other, more common errors

 No Group, project done alone